Skip to content

 Type Avg Rent Starting From Units

-Every price comes directly from each property's leasing system, updated that morning.
+Every price is a real asking rent, updated that morning.
 Request a neighborhood we don't cover and we add it within 24 hours.

 Market Context

-Who rents in Birmingham AL, and what they pay
+Who rents in Birmingham, AL, and what they pay

 Who employs renters in Birmingham